aerogear/aerogear-js-sdk/packages/sync/README.md

-networkStatus | Implementation of `NetworkStatus` Interface | See `WebNetworkStatus` and `CordovaNetworkStatus` mutationsQueueName | The name to store requests under in your offline queue | "offline-mutation-store" mergeOfflineMutations | Whether or not you wish to squash mutations in your queue | true offlineQueueListener| listener that can be configured to receive events from offline queue | undefined
+networkStatus | Implementation of `NetworkStatus` Interface | See `WebNetworkStatus` and `CordovaNetworkStatus` mutationsQueueName | The name to store requests under in your offline queue | "offline-mutation-store" mergeOfflineMutations | Whether or not you wish to squash mutations in your queue | true offlineQueueListener | listener that can be configured to receive events from offline queue | undefined proxyUpdate | Function that takes mutation name and returns corresponding cache update function (see [Replaying mutations section](#replaying-mutations)) | N/A

 ## Creating a Client
 ```javascript